SKplanet/secuip/README.md

 # Secuip

 secuip is a apache modulue which can block http requests.
-It has a configuration within httpd.conf.
+It has configurations within httpd.conf.

 ### main features
 * HTTP request block if requests which have same Client IP and same URI and exceed a spectific count